 Closing the Yahoo email account leaves a wide gap for another email service.
 In my opinion, ProtonMail is one of the best alternatives to Yahoo.

 Apart from the popular features of Proton Mails, the biggest benefit of using the email service is extensive security through end-to-end encrypted emails.
+Moreover, if you are looking for guide on how to deactivate instagram using the app and easy way for deleting clubhouse account, check out the linked article here!

 The next best is Gmail, however, Google once admitted that third-party apps have access to the private emails of users.
 So you can choose accordingly.